 The applicant must hold at least a class 2 medical certificate and have passed a colour sight test.
 Colour Blindness will preclude you from obtaining a night rating.
 Your class 1 or 2 medical certificate must have no restrictions on night flying imposed due to colour blindness.

-No. When you fly at night it's important that you do continue to fly in VMC with good visibility and not in cloud.
+No - When you fly at night it is important that you do continue to fly in VMC with good visibility and not in cloud.

 A night rating for aeroplanes can be endorsed on a NPPL, LAPL, SPL or PPL.